-Silvia Chocarro Marcesse is a consultant on freedom of expression and media development issues for international organizations and NGOs.
-She is currently consulting for IFEX and the Center for International Media Assistance (CIMA).
+Silvia Chocarro Marcesse is Head of Protection of Journalists and Human Rights Defenders at Article 19.
+She previously worked as a consultant for IFEX and the Center for International Media Assistance (CIMA).
 From 2013 to 2017 she was the US Correspondent for Radio France Internationale (RFI) – Spanish Service –where she covered the latest US elections.
 From 2009 to 2013, she worked at UNESCO where she participated in the development of the UN Plan of Action on The Safety of Journalists and the Issue of Impunity.
 This work was the basis for her PhD dissertation entitled The Promotion of the Safety of Journalists: the Role of the United Nations from 1945 to 2014.
 After obtaining her PhD in 2016, she has continued to write about journalist safety, for example for the CFOM blog.
 In a career that has spanned more than 15 years, Silvia has managed media development projects; has worked as a freelance journalist in Spain, Mexico and the Balkans and has been a guest lecturer and a trainer.
 Silvia is also the editor of Women in the Communication World: Voices and Insights from Women (Icaria Editorial, 2007) and has contributed to nearly a dozen publications.

 Latest CFOM Updates

 - Dutch journalist’s shooting raises alarm on threats from international crime gangs July 9, 2021

 - European ministers conference put spotlight on “autocrats” and opponents of media freedom June 15, 2021

 - New UNESCO report: “The Chilling: Global trends in online violence against women journalists” April 30, 2021

 - UNESCO Chair on Media Freedom and Journalism Safety co-organises 6th WPFD Academic Conference on the Safety of Journalists April 30, 2021